-Catharidin is toxic if swallowed.
+Cantharidin is toxic if swallowed.
 It persists in dead beetles long after the hay they infested has been dried and baled.
 Horses are particularly susceptible to the poisoning.
 Depending on the type of beetle, as little as four to six grams of dead insects can be lethal.

 Humans who ingest the pest can expect severe damage to the urinary tract and gastrointestinal lining.
 Keep an eye on children who put things in their mouth if blister beetles may be present.

-In addition to the threat presented by its toxicity, the beetle does damage to both garden and commercial plants, consuming a variety of leaf crops, plant blossoms, landscape flowers and hay crops.
+In addition to the threat presented by its toxicity, the beetle does damage to both garden and commercial plants, consuming a variety of leaf crops, plant blossoms, landscape flowers, and hay crops.

 Proper identification of blister beetles in regards to various other kinds of non-toxic beetles that might resemble them, such as the asparagus beetle, is important to protecting livestock and preventing crop damage.